-Generally speaking, I don’t do so well in groups.
+Generally speaking, I don’t do so well in groups, large or small.
 I don’t always do well one on one with people either.
 Actually, I don’t do well with animals or with other living things.
 I can’t even keep most plants alive for long.

 I’ve been told that it’s obvious I have a heart for people and for justice.
 I think that’s true.
 I really do like people – mostly – and I sincerely care about them.
 Eh, actually, I love humanity, but people?
 Not so much.
 I’ve come to realize I’m just not so good with them unless I interact with them in small doses, with frequent breaks.
 Sometimes I wish I could care for most of them from afar so I could reserve my energy for when I really need to step up to the plate live and in person.
 Because constantly *being there* wears me way the hell out, and if I don’t take really good care, I go down the tubes.

 There are issues I care deeply about and I’ve always wanted to do my part in helping to make things right or better or good or just or safer for people somehow.
 Maybe I care too much.
 I tend to take it all too personally, to feel it all too deeply.
-And of course, that gets in the way of getting shit done.
-Sometimes I expend a lot of blood, sweat and tears in an effort to make it “right”, whatever that means, but I rarely know if it makes a damn bit of difference in the end or if the toll it inevitably takes on me and the people around me is worth it.
-I often become difficult to live with in my determination to make it “right”.
-I can get really REALLY outraged and scared and sometimes I yell and pull out my extensive catalog of profanity and I realize that’s rarely an effective way to get ideas or concerns across.
+And of course, that can get in the way of getting shit done.
+Sometimes, in an effort to make it “right”, I become obsessive, and I rarely know if what I’m doing makes a damn bit of difference in the end or if the toll it inevitably takes on me and the people around me is worth it.
+I can be difficult to live with in my determination to make it “right”.
+I can become really, REALLY outraged and sometimes I yell or pull out my extensive catalog of profanity.
+Or BOTH.
+I realize that’s rarely an effective way to get ideas or concerns across.
 I know there is a place for blowing the lid off of stuff to balance out the silence or inaction, but there’s an art to knowing WHEN and HOW to do that and apparently I don’t have that talent.
 I lack subtlety; when I’m on a mission, I’ve been told I’m more like a tornado.
 I can go from halo to broom stick in a split second.
 I can make people uncomfortable.
 I really do aspire to learn to keep my cool and/or to more gracefully take the proverbial bull by the horns while getting things done.
 Learning to walk away sooner could be good in some cases too.
 But I never do.

 I still struggle to see shades of gray in some areas.
 When I see certain things in only black and white, it’s pretty easy to become very worried that whatever it is I’m fighting for is gonna fall through the cracks where there’s no middle ground, no cushion.
 And no way am I letting THAT happen.
 And/or I try too hard to figure people out inside my own head instead of just letting them be.
 And letting myself be.
 And I suck at giving people the benefit of the doubt.
 And I hope for – or insist on – the best and I expect the worst and then when the worst happens, I’m shocked, heartbroken, pissed.
 And I often think I’m right and you’re wrong, which can be a big problem, obviously.